amod26/WebScraping-in-Python/README.md

 3. Weather Forecast.
 - Webscraped a weather forecast webpage using beautifulsoup library, extracted the required data and stored it in pandas dataframe.
 Stored the final output in excel file.

+4. H1B sponsoring companies in 2016
+- Webscraped the data from a website database of H1B sponsoring companies.
+Cleaned the data, visualized using various libraries, performed various analysis.